-It’s important to remember that residential parking permits are only valid for the district number where the permit is issued.
+Note: Residential parking permits are only valid for the district number in which the permit is issued.

-Where do I put my Parking Permit sticker?
+Where do I place my Parking Permit sticker?

-Your parking permit should be placed in the inside rear window on the passenger side.
+Your parking permit should be placed in the vehicle’s inside rear window, on the passenger side.

 To get permit parking for your street, you first need to contact the Philadelphia Parking Authority and request a petition package.
-Once you obtain the petition, you need to get signatures from at least 60% of the residents; including renters/owners of apartment complexes.
-Then, forward your completed petition your local city councilmember and they will forward the petition to us with a letter of support.
+Once you obtain the petition package, you need to get signatures from at least 60% of the residents; including renters/owners of apartment complexes.
+Then, submit your completed petition to your local city councilperson and they will forward the petition to us with a letter of support.

 So, I can just get everyone from my house to sign the parking petition, right?

 You can only have ONE signature per household.

 Proof of residency is a driver’s license, utility bill or copy of a current lease.